AnAverageGitUser/aseprite-companion/README.md

 # Changelog
 - Planned / Ideas
-  - button for color group in shading tool (automatically adds color group to palette and selects shading tool with selection)
+  - shading tool optimization: check if color group is already within the palette to not needlessly grow the palette
-    - switch between pencil mode (single color selection) and shading mode
+  - shading tool: alternate mode: set the palette to the selected color group
-    - swap palette of selected layer
+  - tool: swap palette of selected layer
 - branch master (next tag 2.0.0)
-  - `Color Groups` changed:
+  - `Color Groups` dialog changed:
     - General:
       - Limited concurrently open color groups dialogs to one.
 If you set up a keyboard shortcut you can easily open/close this dialog whenever you need to, since the most important state is now kept in between dialog closings and openings.
       - Moved the dialogs from the `Sprite` menu into their own `Sprite > [Aseprite Companion]` sub menu.